jeanlefou/formation/splunk/Administration Splunk Enterprise Security 7.0/formation_notes.md

 - objective :
   - create and push only once Splunk_TA_ForIndexers

+Note from labo instructions :
+"Select Include _index time properties_ to include the props.conf and transforms.conf files in the package and _Include index definitions_ to include the indexes.conf file in the package. "

 ## Splunk_TA_AROnPrem
 **recommandation** :
 - install one HF with this app per site/region/DMZ/etc.